 When in combination with bottom plants the floater’s roots and emersed leaves will recreate a layered vegetation forest that brings wilderness in your home aquarium.

 - You can sell them.

 Most floating plants are fast-growing and easy to keep.

-You will often have to take out some of your floating plant of choice, as you wouldn’t want it to cover the whole water surface.
+You will often have to take out some of your floating plants of choice, as you wouldn’t want them to cover the whole water surface.

 If you have a local fish keeping community you can always share what plant you have in excess and send it over to a fellow hobbyist in exchange for another plant or just sell it at a price of your desire.

 Which ones would be the best for a beginner and are easy to look after?